 - See What Law Firm Titles Mean: Of Counsel, Non-Equity Partner, Equity Partner Explained

 According to the National Association for Law Placement, jobs in the JD Preferred/JD Advantage category may include, "a job as an alternative dispute resolution specialist, government regulatory analyst, FBI agent, and accountant.
 Also included might be jobs in personnel or human resources, jobs with investment banks, jobs with consulting firms, jobs doing compliance work for business and industry, jobs in law firm professional development, and jobs in law school career services offices, admissions offices, or other law school administrative offices.
 Doctors or nurses who plan to work in a litigation, insurance, or risk management setting or as expert witnesses could fall into this category, as could journalists and teachers (in a higher education setting) of law and law-related topics."
-See current openings for JD Required Entry Level Jobs and JD Preferred Entry Level Jobs on indeed.com.
+See, for illustrative purposes, current openings for JD Required Entry Level Jobs and JD Preferred Entry Level Jobs on indeed.com.

 Trends in legal education: